Customers and Consumers

 Food safety is the heart of our business.
 We continually review every aspect of our daily operations to make sure we provide safe, high-quality, nutritious products for our customers and consumers.

 In each country where we operate, local government officials provide oversight related to food safety and quality.
-All JBS USA team members recognize that producing safe, healthy, wholesome products is our responsibility, and our more than 2,800 global FSQA team members help us accomplish this mission.
+JBS USA team members recognize that producing safe, healthy, high-quality, wholesome products is our responsibility, and our more than 3,160 global food safety and quality assurance (FSQA) team members help us accomplish this mission.

-In Canada, the Canadian Food Inspection Agency (CFIA) regularly inspects and actively monitors our facility to ensure compliance with federal food safety standards.
+In Canada, the Canadian Food Inspection Agency (CFIA) regularly inspects and actively monitors our facilities to ensure compliance with federal food safety standards.

 In Australia, the Department of Agriculture and Water Resources (DAWR) representatives are permanently located at our export facilities and perform inspections of our facilities daily to ensure that we are meeting all federal food safety and overseas markets requirements.